aicarras/Subjectivity-Classifier-/README.md

 Attempting to identify text that is subjective

-- This is my first NLP project - A sentence-level subjectivity classification task
+- A sentence-level subjectivity classification task

 TO RUN: